Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-user-guide.md

 ### HistoryCollection: Transferring values from Nematic to SmG

 In a SmG/Nematic integrated system the SmG database is the storage space for all historical information from the Scada real-time database.
 The data will be stored in time series of irregular interval type, so-called break point time series, so that every value from Netcon can be stored.
 Scheduled tasks can be set up to aggregate the original time series with very fine resolution into fixed interval time series with more practical resolutions like hour or 15 minutes.
 Since the amount of data in the original break point time series may get very high, it is recommended to delete values that exceed a specified age from these, and instead use aggregated time series for long term storage.
 This deletion can also be set up as scheduled task.
-Powel supplies scripts and database jobs to support this functionality.
+Volue supplies scripts and database jobs to support this functionality.

 To import values from the Nematic/iFIX database into the time series database use the following syntax: